Illinois Compiled Statutes

 counsel of the minor did not have actual notice of or was not present at

-the shelter care hearing, he or she may file an affidavit setting forth
+the shelter care hearing, the parent, guardian, legal custodian, responsible relative, or counsel of the minor may file an affidavit setting forth

 these facts, and the clerk shall set the matter for rehearing not later